mesosphere/usi/CONTRIBUTING.md

 [__Contributing__](CONTRIBUTING.md) |
 [__Slack__](http://chat.dcos.io)

-Discuss contributions to Mesosphere USI using GitHub [issues](https://github.com/mesosphere/usi/issues) and make contributions with GitHub [pull requests](https://github.com/mesosphere/usi/pulls).
+Make contributions with GitHub [pull requests](https://github.com/mesosphere/usi/pulls).

 ### Bugs / Feature Requests
 Think you’ve found a bug?
 Want to see a new feature?
 Please open a case in our issue management tool, JIRA: